lipka/LLARateLimiter/README.md

 # LLARateLimiter

-LLARateLimiter is a rate limiter with deligthful API.
-You can use it for eg. to prevent the users of your app hitting your API endpoint too often, even though you are sure there is no new data available.
+LLARateLimiter is a rate limiter with a deligthful API.
+You can for example use it to prevent the users of your app hitting your API endpoint too often, even though you know there is no new data available.

 ## Usage